Reversing a binary tree and other great interview questions

 Should we give up and test only how fast an interviewee can find some information using a search engine?
 Is it really the only skill we need?

 I worked with a man who could produce code only if it had been posted somewhere on the Internet.
-Usually, he was sitting next to someone else who was working.
-It was his way of “pair-programming” (in this case it means that one person is thinking and writing code while the other is sitting next to the screen, staring at the window(!), talking about work-unrelated things, or eating potato chips).
+Usually, he was sitting next to someone else.
+It was his way of “pair-programming.”
+The other person was doing all of the thinking and coding.
+He was sitting next to the screen, staring at the window, and eating potato chips.

-If I must write an algorithm on a whiteboard to avoid such situations in the future, I will gladly do it.
+If I must write an algorithm on a whiteboard to avoid such “coworkers” in the future, I will gladly do it.